Ridgecrest Desert Classic

-Registration for the Ridgecrest Desert Classic is $40, regardless of course choice, and is available above or at both our local bike shops – TJ Frisbee Bicycles and Bob & Ardyce’s Bicycle Shop or online using the link at the top of this page.
-The registration fee goes up to $45 on Thursday 14 November.
+Registration for the Ridgecrest Desert Classic is $40, regardless of course choice, and is available at our local bike shops – TJ Frisbee Bicycles or online using the link at the top of this page.
 A USA Cycling permit is NOT necessary for the Ridgecrest Desert Classic as we are not a USA Cycling sanctioned event.
-Day-of registration will be available from 0600 until 0900, as well as Friday during packet pick up, which will be Friday, 15 November, from 5 to 7 pm at TJ Frisbee Bicycles, 217 Balsam St.
+Day-of registration will be available from 0730 until 0900, as well as Friday during packet pick up, which will be Friday, 27 October, from 5 to 7 pm at TJ Frisbee Bicycles, 217 Balsam St.

-Remember to register by midnight on Saturday 9 November to have an RDC t-shirt included with your registration, as well as a personalized race bib!
+Remember to register and PAY by midnight on Saturday 22 October to have an RDC t-shirt included with your registration, as well as a personalized race bib!

 COURSE INFO AND START TIMES

 The four courses being offered this year are the Classic Loop, Beginner, Sport, and Pro/Expert.
-Our first two classes, the CLASSIC LOOP GROUP AND THE BEGINNERS, WILL HAVE A START TIME OF 0950 and 930 respectively, while the SPORTS AND PRO/EXPERTS WILL BEGIN AT 1015.
-All courses will finish down the Ridgeline with a final descent along Widow Maker, save the Classic Loop Group which will finish down Blacks.
+Our first two classes, the CLASSIC LOOP GROUP AND THE BEGINNERS/UNICYCLES with a final descent along Widow Maker, save the Classic Loop Group which will finish down Blacks.